Home » Snacks » Korean Corn Dog

 Pulling the top of a cheese corn dog with one's hands.

-Additionally, the outer crust of a Korean hot dog can be coated with other ingredients, such as french fries or dried ramen noodles, to give extra texture.
-A Korean potato corn dog is called a “Gamja Hot Dog” (감자 핫도그) in Korean; however, if you want even more sweetness, you could try using sweet potatoes instead.
+In addition, the outer crust of a Korean hot dog can be coated with other ingredients, such as french fries or dried ramen noodles, to add extra texture.
+A Korean potato corn dog is called a “Gamja Hot Dog” (감자 핫도그) in Korean; however, if you want more sweetness, you could try using sweet potatoes instead.
+This variation is called a “Goguma Hot Dog” (고구마 핫도그).
+Dried ramen noodle-coated corn dogs are called “Ramyeon-ttang Hot Dog” (라면땅 핫도그).

 Partially eaten Korean potato-corn dog, with the top of the sausage exposed.

-Korean corn dogs are typically served with ketchup, American mustard sauce, and sprinkles of white sugar around the corn dog.
-This combination lends a nice balance of flavor; in particular, the sugar is an excellent addition to help offset their acidic flavor profile, balancing the tanginess and tartness of ketchup and mustard sauce.
+Korean corn dogs are usually enjoyed with ketchup, American mustard, and a sprinkling of white sugar around the corn dog.
+This delicious combo strikes a perfect balance of flavors; the sugar, in particular, helps to mellow out the tangy and tart notes of the ketchup and mustard.

 Two Korean corn dogs lay next to each other on a black background board, with a splash of mustard and ketchup sauce over them.